nupniichan/Csteam-works/README.md

 ## 👨‍💻 Contributing

 Contributions are always welcome!
-Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to get involved!
+Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to create a pull or issue request!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)